yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 type: docs
 ---

-To get started for streaming data change events from a YugabyteDB database using a replication slot, user has either of the client options: `pg_recvlogical`, or the Debezium YugabyteDB connector.
+To get started streaming data change events from a YugabyteDB database using a replication slot, you can use either of the following client options:

+- `pg_recvlogical`
+- Debezium YugabyteDB connector

 {{< note title="Note" >}}